 How far are you willing to go to perform your services?
-Do you have a crew of workers?
+Do you have a crew of workers or do you handle the work yourself?
 Set the boundaries of your service area based on the distance you are willing to travel to perform work for customers.
-Once your boundary is set, then you can decide where and how to advertise to get new customers.
+Once your boundary is set, you can decide where and how to advertise to get new customers.

-Consider creating a “first time customer” discount with a percentage or dollar off the cost of a service.
+Consider creating a “first-time customer” discount with a percentage or dollar off the cost of a service.
 Or, generate ongoing business by offering one service free after 10 services.
 When you develop your offer, include the amount of profit earned from that service in your marketing and advertising expense for a true ROI.
-You can learn more about direct mail coupon marketing and tracking performance and ROI.
+This will help you learn more about direct mail coupon marketing and tracking performance and ROI.

 Lawn care and landscaping are seasonal services, but that doesn’t mean you should only advertise during the season.
-Plant seeds in potential customers’ minds by advertising a couple of months before the high season.
-Direct mail is proven to produce 70% higher brand recall than digital ads, so it’s a very effective marketing method.
+Plant seeds in potential customers’ minds by advertising a couple of months before the busy season.
+Print advertising is proven to have a higher brand recall and ad recognition than digital ads, so it’s a very effective marketing method.

-Again, targeted mailing lists and targeted direct mail campaigns do cost more than standard direct mail delivered to every household in a Neighborhood Trade Area® (NTA).
-One NTA equals 10,000 addresses.
-You could instead decide to mail to two or more NTAs within your service area, which might bring cost savings.
-Valpak’s direct mailer, The Blue Envelope®, is a perfect vehicle to grow your customer base, increase brand awareness and generate revenue.
-With it, you can choose the NTAs you want to reach with your offer.
+Valpak’s Blue Envelope is a perfect vehicle to grow your customer base, increase brand awareness and generate revenue.
+With it, you can choose the mailing areas you want to reach with your offer.

 If You Aren’t Marketing Your Lawn Care Business, You’re…